ArduPilot/ardupilot_wiki/common/source/docs/common-richenpower-generator.rst

     - Low position stops the generator
     - Middle position for idle
     - High position for run (to charge the battery)

+Start-up procedure:

+- Connect battery to generator
+- Connect battery for autopilot
+- Start Ground Station and connect telemetry

+  - H2 generator light should be off
+  - GCS HUD should display, "PreArm: Generator: requested state is not Run"

+- Move auxiliary switch to high position to switch generator to "run"

+  - H2 relay should click
+  - H2 Light should be green
+  - GCS HUD should display, "PreArm: Generator: warming up (0%)"
+  - If using Mission Planner, the generator display should show "Run Status off"

+- Check motor is primed by manually pushing the plastic bulb to pump petrol from the tank into the carburetor
+- Pull ripcord to start generator

+   - Motor should run at low RPM
+   - If using Mission Planner, the generator display should show "Run Status WarmingUp"
+   - GCS HUD should display, "PreArm: Generator: warming up (100%)"
+   - If using Mission Planner, the generator display should show "Run Status Generating"
+   - Generator should increase to full throttle

+- Arm and takeoff

+Shutdown procedure:

+- Move auxiliary switch to low position to switch generator to "off"
+- If using Mission Planner, the generator display should show "Run Status Idle"
+- Generator should shut down after about 30 seconds
+- If using Mission Planner, the generator display should show "Run Status Off"
+- Unplug battery from generator

 Monitoring from the GCS
 -----------------------